-- Parents receive a weekly "What I Learned This Week" report - Parents and teachers meet for home visits two times a year (November/December & April/May) - Parent/teacher conferences are held twice a year (October & February)
+- o Parents receive a weekly "What I Learned This Week" report - Parents and teachers meet for home visits two times a year (November/December & April/May) - o Parent/teacher conferences are held twice a year (October & February)

 KCI teachers seek parent input in setting goals for children.
-If you have ideas or questions concerning your child's progress at Head Start, see your child's teacher or your family advocate.
+If you have ideas or questions concerning your child's progress at Head Start, see your child's teacher.

 Child outcomes are the basic skills your child needs for kindergarten success.
 Staff tracks child outcomes in My Teaching Strategies and is shared with parents at p/t conferences and in the child's portfolio at the end of the year.
-The staff assess children's growth in six different domains (Social-Emotional, Physical, Language, Cognitive, Literacy, and Math).
+The staff assess children's growth in six different domains (Social-Emotional, Physical, Cognitive, Literacy, Language and Math).

-Children who are also dual language learners are assessed in English Language Acquisition.
+Children who are dual language learners are also assessed in English Language Acquisition.